 - it is connected to the UK by a specific significant event or person

-- it spent the greater part of their working life in UK waters.
+- it spent at least 50% of its working life in UK waters.

 Be based in UK waters